 From the observations made by Maurer in the laboratory, where he concluded that an increase in the rotation of the drilling tool generates an increase in ROP and that this is only possible when there is a certain weight on the drill bit; we can obtain an equation capable of providing the maximum penetration rate for it.
-Once we know the upper limit (the maximum possible capacity) we can establish an optimal ROP range that must be met during the drilling process.
+Once we know the upper limit (the maximum possible capacity), we can establish an optimal ROP range that must be met during the drilling process.

-This drilling rate prediction model is shown by equation 1.
+This drilling rate prediction model is shown in Equation 1.

 ROP = Pb x RB (1)

-Where: ROP is the penetration rate (m/h), Pb is the penetration depth of the button in the rock (m) and RB is the bit rotation (RPM).
+Where: ROP is the penetration rate (m/h), Pb is the penetration depth of the button in the rock (m), and RB is the bit rotation (RPM).

 Field studies show that the ideal point of penetration of the button, where it is possible to obtain a maximum penetration rate, is in the range of 70% to 75% of the height of the button embedded in the rock.
-We have to emphasize that a maximum WOB value does not necessarily mean a maximum ROP, since it is necessary to maintain a distance between the face of the drill bit and the rock mass so that an efficient cleaning capable of removing the chips (gravel) from the bottom of the hole.
+We have to emphasize that a maximum WOB value does not necessarily mean a maximum ROP, since it is necessary to maintain a distance between the face of the drill bit and the rock mass so that an efficient cleaning is capable of removing the chips (gravel) from the bottom of the hole.
 Table 3 shows the minimum and maximum values of the estimated ROP as a function of the type of drill used in the mine (Epiroc series 60 tricone drill).

-Table 3 Estimated ROP for a Series 60 Epiroc drill bit
+Table 3 estimates ROP for a Series 60 Epiroc drill bit